TheCuteOwl/Trap-Stealer/README.md

 - [🔎・Detection](#Detection)

 ## 🔒 Trap Stealer 🔍
 Trap Stealer is a Python script that can steal Discord tokens, phone numbers, emails, and HQ friends.
 It also has the ability to inject itself into Discord and grab special files.
-That's bypass some type of token protection 🔓.
 It steals everything in under 4 seconds.

 Next Update : i will try to don't show anything when people are scanning using Polonium